ipodao/alldoc/Game/Android/Beginning.Android.Games/4-AndroidforGameDevelopers.md

 	Paint.setColor(0xff00ff00);

 We pass a 32-bit integer to this method.
 It again encodes an ARGB8888 color; in this case it’s the color green with alpha set to full opacity.
-The Colorclass defines some static constants that encode some standard colors like Color.RED, Color.YELLOW, and so on.
+The Color class defines some static constants that encode some standard colors like Color.RED, Color.YELLOW, and so on.

 ##### 线